Jericho Lands planning program

 About the Jericho Lands planning program

 The Jericho Lands are within the unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
-A policy statement to guide future development of the 90-acre site.
+A policy statement to guide future development of the 90-acre site was approved by Council in January 2024.

 About the Jericho Lands planning program

 The Jericho Lands are within the unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
-A policy statement to guide future development of the 90-acre site.
+A policy statement to guide future development of the 90-acre site was approved by Council in January 2024.

 • Extension of Virtual Information Session on Draft Jericho Lands ODP